Wh1t3Rose/SkyrimSE-LaptopEdition/README.md

 7. Make sure the Modded Profile is selected and all 124 Mods are checked.

-8. Do NOT sort your Mods using LOOT or MO!!!!
+8. Do NOT sort your Mods using LOOT or Mod Organizer!!!!
 I have presorted them!

-9. Do NOT sort your Mods using LOOT or MO!!!!
+9. Do NOT sort your Mods using LOOT or Mod Organizer!!!!
 I have presorted them!

-10 Select the Diamond at the top or Click on the drop down and select SKSE and click Run.
+10. Select the Diamond at the top or Click on the drop down and select SKSE and click Run.

 ## Known Issues

 Lanterns Mod does not run.
-Eror about Readonly directory.
+Error about Readonly directory.
+Shadow/Lighting Issues?
+Particually for Campfires.
-Rocks are shiny at night.
+~~Rocks are shiny at night.
 This is caused by the Vivid Weathers Mod.
 To Fix turn off "Snow Shaders" in the Skyrim Launcher Advanced Settings

 ## Download
 https://bit.ly/2HBzcSg